Questions, answered

 Continuously.
 Every commitment with a status and a date is on our public roadmap — what’s live, what’s shipping this month, what’s next, and the eventual vision.
 You can react to any card to tell us what matters most.

 Not yet.
 Specsight is still small enough that the founder writes the code and ships the marketing.
-When that changes, open roles will go up here — until then, the most useful way to get involved is to join the Partnership programme.
+When that changes, open roles will go up here — until then, the most useful way to get involved is to try the live demo and tell us what's missing.

 Poland.
 Specsight is operated by Ola Piętka as a registered sole proprietorship at ul.
 Zawodzie 20, 80-726 Gdańsk.
 We follow GDPR, and a Data Processing Agreement is available on request.